Yeezy (company): Clothing

-Clothing on the site is designed by either West himself, Gosha Rubchinskiy, or Mowalola Ogunlesi.
-Notably, everything is sold for US$20.
-The items are produced by Los Angeles Apparel, a company owned by longtime friend of West and CEO of Yeezy, Dov Charney.
-Items include t-shirts, hoodies, windbreakers, trench coats, shorts, joggers, shoes, boots, and socks.
-All items are named with an abbreviation denoting the item type followed by a number denoting the variant, with hoodies being HD-01/HD-02, and t-shirts being TS-01/TS-02.
+Clothing on the website is designed by either West himself, Gosha Rubchinskiy, or Mowalola Ogunlesi.
+The clothing items are produced by Los Angeles Apparel, whose founder Dov Charney was reportedly tapped to run Yeezy's operations.
+Items include t-shirts, hoodies, windbreakers, trench coats, shorts, joggers, footwear, and socks.
+All items are named with an abbreviation denoting the item type followed by a number denoting the variant, such as hoodies being HD-01 and HD-02, and T-shirts being TS-01 and TS-02.

+A variety of shoes are sold on the Yeezy site, with notable footwear including the SL-01s, EVA foam shoes resembling slippers; the SL-03s, a pair of boots; the YS-01s, a pair of EVA foam slides previously sold under the Adidas Yeezy partnership as the Yeezy Slides; and the HL-03 high-heeled shoe.